 Small-Group Therapy vs. Large Group Therapy

-Small group therapy sessions usually consist of no more than eight people, and it is a wonderful way to interact with, learn from, and even help others who are going through similar substance use disorders.
-A smaller group means that you have more of a chance of having your voice heard as those struggling with substance use disorder get to know each other more intimately.
+Small group therapy sessions usually consist of no more than eight people.
+It is a beautiful way to interact with, learn from, and even help others who have similar substance use disorders.
+A smaller group means you have more of a chance of hearing your voice as those struggling with substance use disorder get to know each other more intimately.
 In small group sessions, you usually have more time to talk about the specific struggles you are going through with peers and the therapist leading the session.

 Large group therapy sessions are as they sound: much larger than a small group.
 Large group therapy can consist of 20 or more people, and it is often not as easy to get to know one another in a larger group.
 People suffering from addiction will find themselves with a lot less time to talk about their specific struggles or get the individualized help they need from peers and the therapist or doctor leading the session.